Jason Aldean: 2023–2025: "Try That in a Small Town" and Highway Desperado

 On May 19, 2023, Aldean released "Try That in a Small Town" as the lead single from his eleventh album.
 Its music video was released on July 14, generating controversy for invoking imagery related to the 2020 George Floyd protests while being filmed in front of the Maury County courthouse, the site of a 1946 race riot and a 1927 lynching of a Black man.
 Four days after its release, CMT pulled the music video from air.
 The song and video were denounced by fellow musicians including Sheryl Crow, Jason Isbell and Margo Price while drawing support from country musicians Cody Johnson and Brantley Gilbert and then-former president Donald Trump.
 Amid the controversy, the song debuted at number two on the Billboard Hot 100, Aldean's best chart performance of his career.
 The next week, it rose to number one and became Aldean's first national chart-topper.

 On August 24, 2023, Aldean announced his eleventh album Highway Desperado, which was released on November 3, 2023, and released the song "Let Your Boys Be Country" the following day, on August 25.
 "Let Your Boys Be Country" was later released as the album's second single on November 27, 2023.

 "Whiskey Drink", also originally a promotional single, would be released to country radio on July 24, 2024 as the album's third single.

 2025-present: "How Far Does a Goodbye Go" and Songs About Us

-On September 12, 2025, Aldean released "How Far Does a Goodbye Go" as the lead single from his twelfth album, Songs Abouts Us.
-The album was announced on November 7, 2025, and is set to be released on April 24, 2026.
+On September 12, 2025, Aldean released "How Far Does a Goodbye Go" as the lead single from his twelfth album, Songs About Us.
+The album was announced on November 7, 2025, and was released on April 24, 2026.